sequelize/sequelize/docs/migrations.md

 Once you have properly configured CLI config file you are ready to create your first migration.
 It's as simple as executing a simple command.

 We will use `model:generate` command.
-This command requires two options
+This command requires three options

 - `name`, Name of the model
 - `attributes`, List of model attributes
+- `timestamp`, Boolean, which will skip timestamp in case of passing false for timestamp

 Let's create a model named `User`.